mil3na/mil3na.github.io/cv.md

 ---

-## Employement History
+## Employment History

 ### Community Engineer @ Raycast

 <sub> June 2023 - September 2024</sub>

-- Reviewed 200+ public open source pull requests in TypeScript, ensuring code quality and best practices for Raycast Store extensions.
+- Proactively reviewed over 200 public open source pull requests in TypeScript, consistently upholding exceptional code quality and best practices for Raycast Store extensions.
-- Authored and enforced community and extension development guidelines, promoting consistency and high standards across the platform.
+- Authored and rigorously enforced comprehensive community and extension development guidelines, driving consistency and elevating standards across the entire platform.
-- Provided daily technical support and guidance to users via email, Slack, and social media, enhancing developer engagement and satisfaction.
+- Delivered expert technical support and guidance to users daily via email, Slack, and social media, significantly boosting developer engagement and satisfaction.
-- Fostered a collaborative community environment by addressing user feedback and facilitating knowledge sharing among extension developers.
+- Cultivated a vibrant and collaborative community by actively addressing user feedback and championing knowledge sharing among extension developers.

+Left the ecosystem stronger and more contributor-friendly than it was when I joined.

-### Web Engineer @ Spotify
+### Software Engineer @ Spotify

 <sub>August 2016 - October 2022</sub>

-- Developed and maintained core features for Spotify Web Player, Desktop Client (React), Embedded Widget, and Mobile Web Player, collaborating with designers to deliver user-friendly interfaces.
-Owned features end-to-end, from planning and building to testing, deploying, and iterating based on user feedback, ensuring high performance and scalability for millions of users.
+- Spearheaded the development and maintenance of core features for the Spotify Web Player, Desktop Client (React), Embedded Widget, and Mobile Web Player, impacting more than 10M users.
+Partnered closely with designers to deliver intuitive, user-centric interfaces, and took full ownership of features from planning and implementation to testing, deployment, and iterative improvement—ensuring exceptional performance and scalability for millions of users.
-- Led cross-functional teams in experimentation and A/B testing for tablet and desktop clients, driving data-driven product improvements and stakeholder alignment through effective OKR management.
+- Led cross-functional teams in designing and executing experimentation and A/B testing strategies for tablet and desktop clients, driving impactful, data-driven product enhancements and aligning stakeholders through effective OKR management.
-- Optimized CI/CD pipelines, reducing deployment times by over 65 %, and facilitated a seamless migration to a mono-repo architecture for web and desktop platforms.
+- Engineered significant optimizations to CI/CD pipelines, cutting deployment times by over 65 %, and orchestrated a seamless migration to a mono-repo architecture across web and desktop platforms.
-- Collaborated on web infrastructure enhancements, participated in on-call rotations to ensure platform reliability, and contributed to technical hiring by interviewing candidates and onboarding new engineers.
+- Drove web infrastructure improvements, maintained platform reliability through active participation in on-call rotations, and strengthened the engineering team by interviewing candidates and onboarding new hires.

 ### Researcher @ LSD - UFCG

 <sub>March 2013 - July 2015</sub>

-- Conducted extensive research on behavioral differences in Q&A communities using large-scale datasets from StackExchange, employing data analysis to uncover insights into user behavior.
+- Conducted a large-scale quantitative analysis of millions of users across 100+ StackExchange Q&A communities, with a focus on STEM-related sites such as Stack Overflow.
+- Investigated behavioral differences between men and women contributors in STEM communities, addressing gender participation imbalance through data-driven methods.
-- Utilized MongoDB and Python's scientific libraries to manage and analyze big data, showcasing proficiency in data manipulation and statistical analysis.
+- Leveraged big data technologies, including MongoDB (NoSQL) and Python scientific libraries (NumPy, pandas, SciPy) for data extraction, cleaning, and statistical analysis.
+- Demonstrated that gender has minimal impact on user behavior, post quality, contribution levels, and engagement, with observed differences largely consistent with existing academic literature.
+- Developed expertise in quantitative research, statistical data analysis, and large-scale data processing.
 - Presented research findings at SACC 2016, demonstrating strong communication skills and the ability to convey complex data insights to diverse audiences.

 ---